develop-me/bagajob/README.md

 ### Collaborating:

 **Never commit directly to the master branch.
-Create a new feature branch from the development branch, and make a pull request for a team-mate to review and merge.**
+Create a new feature branch - (NOW INITIALISED) from the development branch, and make a pull request for a team-mate to review and merge.**

 ### Getting Started: